catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 to instances.
 You could imagine block storage volumes as hard disk drives and solid state drives on a physical computer.
-Block storage volumes can be as large or as small as you want them to be, however they are not dynamic; you decide beforehand how much storage you want to particion.
+Block storage volumes can be as large or as small as you want them to be, however they are not dynamic; you decide beforehand how much storage you want to partition.
 In addition, block volumes are automatically replicated multiple times across the data centre to make your data very durable, and very available.